Blow-up lemmas for sparse graphs: The behaviour of random greedy algorithms

 Taking the union bound over the at most $2^{|V_i|}=2^{|X_i|}$ choices of $W$ in $V_i$ and $2^{|X_i|}$ choices of $X'$ in $X_i$, we see that the probability that, for any fixed $i$, there exist subsets $W$ of $V_i$ and $X'$ of $X_i$, of sizes at least $\rho|V_i|$ and $\rho|X_i|$ respectively, such that each vertex $x$ of $X'$ satisfies~\eqref{eq:rga:welldistr} at some time $t$, is at most $2^{2|X_i|}2^{-4|X_i|}=2^{-2|X_i|}$.
 Now we have $|X_i|\ge n/(\kappa r_1)$, and $n\ge n_0$ where $n_0$ is chosen large enough such that $2^{-n_0/(\kappa r_1)}r_1<1$.
 Thus taking the union bound over the at most $r_1$ choices of $i$, we conclude that the probability that there exists $i$, and a subset $W$ of $V_i$ such that there are $\rho|X_i|$ vertices $x$ of $X_i\setminus X^*_i$ each of which satisfies~\eqref{eq:rga:welldistr} at some time~$t$, is at most $2^{-n/(\kappa r_1)}r_1$ as desired. \end{proof}

 The next lemma, Lemma~\ref{lem:large_nbs}, shows that, again provided we embed vertices uniformly into not-too-small sets, we do not tend to cover vertex neighbourhoods in $G$ disproportionately fast.
 Specifically, if $ij\in E(R')$ then, by~\ref{G:deg}, each $v\in V_i$ has a large $G$-neighbourhood in $V_j$.
 At some time $T$ when only a small but linear fraction of each part of $H$ has been embedded, it is very likely that less than half of this $G$-neighbourhood is in the image $\im(\psi_T)$ of the current partial embedding.
 One should think of this as: early on in the embedding process, the minimum degree conditions~\ref{G:deg} provided by super-regularity are preserved.
+This fact is trivially satisfied in the dense blow-up lemma~\cite{KSS_bl}, but it is far from trivial in our case.

 We will apply this lemma in the proofs of the random graphs blow-up lemma (Lemma~\ref{lem:rg_image}) as well as the jumbled graphs blow-up lemma (Lemma~\ref{lem:psr_main}).
 For the proof of the degenerate graphs blow-up lemma, on the other hand, we cannot use it; but we will replace it by a suitable modification of the ideas in its proof.